-While studying an MBA, you will develop leadership proficiency and study in-depth management strategy and analysis.
+While studying for MBA, you will develop leadership proficiency and study in-depth management strategy and analysis.
 You will learn about all aspects of business; not just the areas in which you work, developing an understanding of the roles of other people, which is paramount when leading in business.

 You might be considering starting your own business.
 The leadership and negotiation skills you develop during your MBA, as well as your contacts and knowledge, will put you in a great position to take this leap.

-The findings demonstrate that MBAs largely see an upwardly mobile career trajectory with 61% of graduates thinking that they will be either a Board member, CEO or business owner within the next 10 years.
+The findings demonstrate that MBAs primarily see an upwardly mobile career trajectory with 61% of graduates thinking that they will be either a Board member, CEO or business owner within the next 10 years.

 Are there any other benefits?

-Graduates have reported that their MBA helped them achieve a promotion; expand their area of expertise; change career; equip them to start their own business; learn more skills and gain knowledge about the business world; improve their business and professional network of contacts; increase their international mobility; differentiate themselves in the job market; build confidence; get a broader understanding of how businesses should be managed; learn about developing a sustainable and ethically sound business
+Graduates have reported that their MBA helped them achieve a promotion; expand their area of expertise; change careers; equip them to start their own business; learn more skills and gain knowledge about the business world; improve their business and professional network of contacts; increase their international mobility; differentiate themselves in the job market; build confidence; get a broader understanding of how businesses should be managed; learn about developing a sustainable and ethically sound business.

-Our research shows that 71% graduates state that ‘I am more confident about myself’ as a result of completing their MBA.
+Our research shows that 71% of graduates state that ‘I am more confident about myself’ as a result of completing their MBA.
 More than eight in 10 (85%) of those surveyed say that their MBA has had a positive impact on their own happiness, how they manage their team’s stress levels (83%) and how they manage their own stress levels (79%).

-You will have access to our MBA Jobs portal, with relevant jobs to help you make the most of your qualification.
+You will have access to our MBA Jobs portal, with relevant jobs to help you make the most of your qualifications.
 You can also sign up to receive regular newsletters and updates on our activities, including international learning events.
-Our global network of 50,000 MBA students and alumni in 150 counties across the world, will help you forge new connections and business partnerships.
+Our global network of 50,000 MBA students and alumni in 150 counties across the world will help you forge new connections and business partnerships.
 Get actively involved with our varied programmes and help run events.
 You could even be put forward for the board and help shape our future.